 The Manager shall ensure that all revenues arising from SFTR Techniques, net of direct and indirect costs, are returned to the relevant Sub-Fund.
-To the extent that the Fund engages in securities lending in respect of a Sub-Fund, it may appoint a securities lending agent which may receive a fee in relation to its securities lending activities.
-Any such securities lending agent may be an affiliate of the Depositary.
-Any operational costs arising from such securities lending activities shall be borne by the securities lending agent out of its fee.
+To the extent that the Company engages in securities lending in respect of a Sub-Fund, it may appoint a securities lending agent which may receive a fee in relation to its securities lending activities.
+Any operational costs incurred by the securities lending agent arising from such securities lending activities shall be borne out of its fee.
+In addition, any direct and indirect operating cost arising from such securities lending activities incurred by the Investment Manager shall be reimbursed by the relevant Sub-Fund.